 My experience includes working at the Counselling and Psychotherapy Department at Kings College Hospital where I provided counselling and psychotherapy for both inpatients and outpatients with medical illnesses, injuries and, sometimes, terminal diagnoses, such as cancer.
 I would also work with their relatives who were affected by trauma, loss and bereavement.
-I gained extensive and thorough experience working as part of the Adults Complex Needs Service at the Tavistock and Portman NHS Trust, helping patients from various social and cultural backgrounds to manage a wide range of complex issues including depression, self-harm, sexual abuse and trauma.
+I gained extensive and thorough experience working as part of the Adults Complex Needs Service and the Trauma Unit at the Tavistock and Portman NHS Trust, helping patients from various social and cultural backgrounds to manage a wide range of complex issues including anxiety, depression, self-harm, sexual abuse and trauma.
 I have also worked in several mental health charities, including, The Centre for Better Health Counselling Service and the Caris Islington Bereavement Service.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.